olivierHa/puppet-influxdb/README.markdown

 ##Overview

-The influxdb module lets you use Puppet to install, configure, and manage Influxdb, version > 0.8 (so 0.9.x and 0.10.x) The current InfluxDB version is 0.10 (rc1)
+The influxdb module lets you use Puppet to install, configure, and manage Influxdb version 0.10.x and 0.9.x The current InfluxDB version is 0.10

 ##Module Description

 InfluxDB is a Open source distributed time series, events, and metrics database.
-This module handles the installation (currently via downloading the package from influxdb website) and every configuration parameters.
+This module handles the installation  and every configuration parameters.

 Support for Puppet 3.x and Puppet 4.x